How the Raptors are beating the Warriors at their own game in the NBA Finals

 In fact, it’s the Raptors who are winning on the strength of their numbers.

-Friday, aside from Finals MVP favorite Kawhi Leonard’s 36 points, reserve big man Serge Ibaka poured in 20 points and was key in the Raptors’ throttling 37-21 advantage in the third quarter that defined the Game 4 outcome.
-On Wednesday, it was Danny Green, who had 18 points thanks to 6-of-10 shooting from 3-point range in their 14-point victory.
+Friday, aside from Finals MVP favorite Kawhi Leonard’s 36 points, reserve big man Serge Ibaka poured in 20 points and was key in the Raptors’ throttling 37-21 advantage in the third quarter that defined Game 4.
+On Wednesday, it was Danny Green, who had 18 points thanks to 6-of-10 shooting from 3-point range in a 14-point victory.
 He and Kyle Lowry combined to score 33 points from beyond the arc.

-For the Warriors, their predictable lack of depth without Durant has been their downfall.
-Iguodala Friday scored just 3 points.
-Cousins had 6 and four turnovers.
+For the Warriors, their lack of depth without Durant has been their downfall.
+Iguodala on Friday scored just three points.
+Cousins had six and four turnovers.
 Draymond Green nearly posted another triple-double with 10 points, 9 rebounds and 12 assists, but he missed his only 3-point attempt and couldn’t threaten the defense with his shooting.
 He also had five turnovers.
 Role players Quinn Cook and Alfonso McKinnie, who have to provide offensive punch with Durant out, combined to shoot 1-of-9 with no makes from distance.

 The Raptors don’t have that problem.
-They upgraded at center with a mid-season trade acquiring Marc Gasol, who’s been tough on both sides of the court against the Warriors.
+They upgraded at center with a midseason trade for Marc Gasol, who’s been tough on both sides of the court against the Warriors.
 Fred VanVleet, who left in the second half with a scary head injury after taking an elbow from Shaun Livingston, provided eight points and made a pair of key 3s.

 Thompson paced Golden State with 28 points in a much-needed showing after missing the last game with a hamstring injury.